Kindred spirits who’ve greatly influenced the course of my life

 Educators and Political Activists

-I met both women through the literary figure Parijat in the 1980.
+I met both women through Nepal’s literary icon Parijat in 1981 or 82.
 After Parijat passed away, together we founded the “Parijat prize for children’s book manuscripts” in Nepali language.
-Indira managed over several successful years when winners and others who submitted entries had their manuscript snapped up by commercial publishers.
-Indira and Sukanya remain active politically in Nepal, and are not unlikely to be found at literary events in the capital.
-(Ed -I should have photos of these women)
+Indira Dali managed this prize over several successful years when winners and others who submitted entries had their manuscripts snapped up by commercial publishers.
+Indira and Sukanya remain active politically in Nepal; you’re likely to find them at literary events in the capital.

 Fawzia Afzal Khan